Mosaic Tile Mesh

 on the surface to be mosaiced and simply start gluing tile to it.

-Mosaic Butterfly by Caroline Lahman laid up on fiberglass mesh and ready for install.
+Mosaic Butterfly by Caroline Lahman laid up on fiberglass mesh and ready to be installed.

 In this instance, the artist glued the background tile around the butterfly on the same mesh.